Lampshades made from human skin: Nazi era and aftermath

+Five other witnesses testified that they had seen or knew of the existence of human skin artefacts in the possession of Ilse Koch.

 In footage taken by American military photographers tasked by then-General Dwight Eisenhower to record what they saw as the army advanced into Germany in 1945, a large lampshade and many other ornaments reportedly made of human skin can be seen alongside shrunken heads of camp prisoners in Buchenwald, all of which were being displayed for German townspeople who were made to tour the camp.

 Scientific testing of Nazi-era lampshades

 The lampshade displayed as part of the tour of the camp at Buchenwald was not part of the materials tested for authenticity by U.S. Army personnel after World War II, although pieces of tanned and tattooed skin found at the camp were judged to be human by the Head of Pathology at Seventh Medical Laboratory in New York.
 British pathologist Bernard Spilsbury also identified pieces of tanned human skin obtained by observers at Buchenwald after the liberation of the camp.

 In his 2010 book The Lampshade: A Holocaust Detective Story from Buchenwald to New Orleans, journalist Mark Jacobson claimed to be in possession of a human-skin lampshade made by order of Ilse Koch.
-Jacobson's lamp underwent DNA testing in the early 1990s, which showed evidence that the lamp was made of human skin; however, subsequent testing demonstrated that the lampshade owned by Jacobson was actually made of cowhide and that sample contamination likely led to the initial erroneous result.
+Jacobson's lamp underwent DNA testing in the early 1990s.
+The results seemed to show that the lamp was indeed made of human skin; however, subsequent testing demonstrated that it was actually made of cowhide and that sample contamination likely led to the initial erroneous result.
 The results of those tests were reported on in the 2012 National Geographic television program "Human Lampshade: A Holocaust Mystery".

 In 2019 the Anthropodermic Book Project performed a peptide mass fingerprinting test on an alleged Nazi-era human skin lampshade stored in a small Holocaust museum in the United States; the testing results showed the lampshade was made from plant cellulose.

+In 2023, a new study of the lampshade displayed on the desk of Karl-Otto Koch, led by criminal biologist Mark Benecke, concluded that the lampshade was "certainly human skin," and how the report from 1992 came to the conclusion that this lampshade was made of plastic "is not at all clear."
+Another fragment of this lampshade was located in 2025, having initially been taken from Buchenwald by Ness Edwards and kept in his family home for 80 years.
+Testing of this fragment after its return to the Buchenwald museum confirmed that it was part of the same lampshade and that it was made out of human skin based on the distribution of pores and the distinctive grain pattern.